 Metropolitan Public Defender will hire the best qualified candidate for a position.
 MPD is an equal opportunity employer, and we will make an effort to recruit candidates from diverse ethnic and cultural backgrounds.
 Applicants are screened based on applicable experience and education.
-We will hire only those who are U.S. Citizens or lawfully authorized alien workers.
+We will hire only those who are authorized to work in the US.
 Metropolitan Public Defender does not tolerate any form of harassment or violence in the workplace.

-Our hiring process involves a paper screen, an initial interview, and a final interview.
-Incomplete application packages will not be considered for initial interviews.
+Our hiring process involves an application screen, an initial interview, and a final interview.
+Only completed application packets (current resume and cover letter) will be considered for initial interviews.
 Initial interviews will only be scheduled for applicants deemed most qualified for our firm.
 Not all applicants will be granted a final interview.

 Please notify our Human Resources Department at 503-225-9100 if you require special disability accommodations to participate in the employment process.

+MPD has a Section 125 Plan which includes medical, dental, vision, additional life insurance, dependent life insurance and flexible spending accounts.
 Employees regularly scheduled to work at least 20 hours each week (.5 FTE) are eligible to participate in the firm’s benefit plans.
-Temporary and replacement employees are not eligible for benefits.

-All employees hired after December 5, 2002, shall be required to pay dues as determined by the Union, or be required to make “fair share” payments, after their first 30 days of employment as a condition of continued employment with MPD.
+All employees shall be required to pay dues as determined by the Union, or be required to make “fair share” payments, after their first 30 days of employment as a condition of continued employment with MPD.